Disclaimer: I own nothing. All belongs to Glee writers and creators.

 Anything that may have been left in Quinn's stomach was no longer.
 The washcloth was dabbing immediately this time, and the toothbrush was ready almost as soon as she'd rocked back into the wall.
 She didn't take it, though—she hadn't even really thrown anything up anyway.
 Her eyes were ablaze and on Rachel, who frowned in puzzlement.

 "Are you breaking up with me?"
-Quinn choked out, and a sob escaped before the brunette even had a chance to answer.
+Quinn choked out, and a sob escaped before Rachel even had a chance to answer.

 Rachel stared at her for a long moment, but she looked to be more in shock than anything.
 The toothbrush was still hanging in space between them and her plump lips were slightly parted, her eyes wide.
 At last, she set the toothbrush next to the sink, not seeming to care that it wobbled over and got toothpaste on the clean counter soon after her hand left its handle.
 That hand went instead to Quinn's cheek, caressing her skin gently.